davidarchanjo/spring-certified-developer-study-guide/README.md

 </br></br>

 # INTRODUCTION
-This guide walks you through some technical notes and references about the Spring Framework, with a focus on the Spring Boot Framework, as a supporting material for whoever it is preparing to take the [VMware Spring Professional 2021](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
+This guide walks you through some technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, as a supporting material for whoever it is preparing to take the [VMware Spring Professional 2021](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
 The content in this guide are by no means definitive and exhaustive so that they alone can enable someone to take the exam with peace of mind.
-It is worthy to mention that much of my knowledge on the Spring Framework comes from [my professional working experience as a Java Developer](https://www.linkedin.com/in/davidarchanjo/) such that this guide served as a way to organize sources of technical documentations which I considered relevant as well as to define a study planning to help me get certified.
+It is worthy to mention that much of my knowledge on the Spring Framework comes from [my professional working experience as a Java Developer](https://www.linkedin.com/in/davidarchanjo/) such that this guide served as a way to organize sources of technical documentations which I considered relevant as well as to define a study planning to drive me on my preparation for the exam.

-I hope this guide helps you in some way on your journey.
+I hope this guide helps you in some way on your studing.
 Good luck 🤞🍀!
 </br></br>

 # EXAM OVERVIEW
 The [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) certification is a 50-multiple-choice exam, with a passing score of 76% correctness (i.e. at least 38 out of 50 questions must be answered correctly).
-This Spring professional certification exam is designed to test and validate the overall understanding and familiarity with core aspects of Spring and Spring Boot as follows:
+This Spring professional certification exam is designed to test and validate the overall understanding and familiarity with core aspects of Spring and Spring Boot frameworks as follows:
- - Container, Dependency, and IOC
+ - Container, Dependency, and IoC
  - Aspect-Oriented Programming (AOC)
  - Data Management: JDBC, Transactions
  - Spring Data JPA